Auslander-Reiten quiver and representation theories related to KLR-type Schur-Weyl duality: Abstract

 \section{Abstract}

-We introduce new notions on the sequences of positive roots by using Auslander-Reiten quivers.
-Then we can prove that the new notions provide interesting information on the representation theories of KLR-algebras, quantum groups and quantum affine algebras including Dorey's rule, bases theory for quantum groups, and denominator formulas between fundamental representations.
+We introduce new partial orders on the sequence positive roots and study the statistics of the poset by using Auslander-Reiten quivers for finite type ADE.
+Then we can prove that the statistics provide interesting information on the representation theories of KLR-algebras, quantum groups and quantum affine algebras including Dorey's rule, bases theory for quantum groups, and denominator formulas between fundamental representations.
+As applications, we prove Dorey's rule for quantum affine algebras $U_q(E_{6,7,8}^{(1)})$ and partial information of denominator formulas for $U_q(E_{6,7,8}^{(1)})$.
+We also suggest conjecture on complete denominator formulas for $U_q(E_{6,7,8}^{(1)})$.